1,000+ Opportunities

 social and recreational activities for older adults living with Alzheimer’s disease and related dementias Priority Community Served Serving Jewish or General Community

-Based on current listing details, eligibility includes: Nonprofits with 501(c)(3) status and annual budgets of $1 million or less, located in Maryland or Northeastern Pennsylvania.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Nonprofits with 501(c)(3) status and annual budgets of $1 million or less, located in Maryland or Northeastern Pennsylvania.
+Confirm the full requirements in the official notice before applying.